DOING BUSINESS IN FINLAND IN 2023

 - Our Clients’ earnings in Finland will be greatly damaged by the ongoing crisis between Russia and Ukraine because:

 - Finnish based businesses can be severely hurt from tensions between Russia and the EU because i) 16% of Finland’s total imports are from Russia and ii) Russia is a very important source of FDI in Finland – it invested €583 million in the last 10 years;

 - Finnish businesses will face skyrocketing energy costs if Russia, the sole supplier of natural gas in Finland, decides to cut gas supplies;

-- Our Clients’ businesses in Finland are unable to sell food products, to Russia because of the food embargo Russia has imposed on the EU.
+- Our Clients’ businesses in Finland are unable to sell food products, to Russia because of the food embargo that Russia has imposed on the EU.
 Finnish food exporters are expected to lose up to €400 million due to this embargo.
-Future sanctions on both EU and the Russian side are highly likely.
+Future sanctions on both EU side and the Russian side are highly likely.